 - i.
-The Head of Technology will maintain an effective and up to date Business Continuity Plan that will define actions to be taken in the event that an event occurs that requires the plan to be implemented - ii.
-The Business Continuity Plan will include: - Identification of all responsibilities and emergency procedures - The procedures to be followed to ensure the plans operate effectively and within the required time-scales
+The Head of Technology will maintain an effective and up to date Business Continuity Plan that will define actions to be taken if an event occurs that requires the plan to be implemented. - ii.
+The Business Continuity Plan will include: - Identification of all responsibilities and emergency procedures - The procedures to be followed to ensure the plans operate effectively and within the required timescales. - The agreed procedures and processes - How the Business Continuity Plan will be tested and verified as effective - The resources needed to enable the Business Continuity Plan to operate effectively